 We provide patients, caregivers, and families with access to a network of support.
 There are face-to-face support groups in many US states across the nation, with a few in Canada.
 We also coordinate online groups that meet via computer or telephone - all you have to do is call in.
 CurePSP also offers a large list of peer supporters who are willing to talk with people about their experiences with the diseases.
 Please take a moment to browse our support network.

 CurePSP puts all the educational information it can find on its website and makes it available to the public free of charge.
 This includes information on the diseases for patients, caregivers, and even healthcare professionals.
-We also publish a bi-monthly newsletter that often features articles focusing on treatment options, research, and upcoming events.
+We also publish a bi-annual newsletter that often features articles focusing on treatment options, research, and upcoming events.
 You can also view past issues.

 Finding A Cure